 One of the most common issues Idaho family law attorneys deal with is divorce.
-Those who are contemplating divorce usually have many questions, requiring knowledgeable, thoughtful answers.
+Those who are contemplating this usually have many questions, requiring knowledgeable, thoughtful answers.
 Although some people attempt a do-it-yourself divorce, this rarely works to their benefit.
-If you are considering a divorce, having an experienced Idaho divorce attorney by your side can help you navigate the sometimes complex divorce laws in the state, and almost guarantee a better outcome for you.
+If you are considering a divorce, having an experienced Idaho divorce lawyer by your side can help you navigate the sometimes complex laws in the state, and almost guarantee a better outcome for you.

 The Beginning of Your Idaho Divorce

-So, in short, there is the relatively easy, uncontested divorce in which there is agreement regarding all aspects of your divorce, there is the contested divorce in which you and your spouse disagree on some issues and must spend some time working out those disagreements in order to appear for a final hearing with a proposed settlement agreement.
+So, in short, there is the relatively easy, uncontested divorce in which there is agreement regarding all aspects of the process.
+There is the contested divorce in which you and your spouse disagree on some issues and must spend some time working out those disagreements in order to appear for a final hearing with a proposed settlement agreement.
 Finally, there is the really contested divorce in which you and your spouse agree about exactly nothing.
-If your case is one of the really contentious ones, you may be looking at a long, expensive, and unpleasant divorce.
+If your case is one of the really contentious ones, you may be looking at a long, expensive, and unpleasant time.

 The Division of Assets and Child Custody

 The two areas in which couples spend the most amount of time in disagreements are asset division and child custody and support.
 Idaho is a community property state, meaning the marital assets will be divided as equally as possible.
 The judge will take many factors into consideration such as the standard of living established during the marriage, the age and health of both spouses, the childcare or homemaking contributions of one spouse to the marriage, whether one spouse contributed to the education or career of the other, the income level of each spouse at the time of the divorce, and the ability of each spouse to earn a living.
 The division of assets will be considered in conjunction with any award of spousal support as well as how the debts will be divided.